• Skip to main content

 “Yo Soy Ogun Balenyo”

-Palo, even more than merengue, is the root music of La República Dominicana.
+Palo, even more than merengue, is the folk music of La República Dominicana.

 “Diki riki riki riki, Diki riki riki riki, Diki riki riki riki, Di, Diki ri”